tsyamamoto21/tsyamamoto21.github.io/index.md

   online JGRG (online) November 2020

 1. *"Estimation of QNM frequency of ringdown gravitational wave using neural network"*,
-  The third annual symposium of the innovative area "Gravitaional wave physics and astronomy: Genesis" (Kobe, Japan), Feb 2020
+  The third annual symposium of the innovative area "Gravitational wave physics and astronomy: Genesis" (Kobe, Japan), Feb 2020

 1. *"Estimation of QNM frequency of ringdown gravitational wave by neural network"*,
   JGRG29 (Kobe, Japan) November 2019